-When it comes to straightening your smile or addressing concerns related to the function and comfort of your bite, Dr. David Rever can offer a unique blend of general dentistry and advanced orthodontics.
+When it comes to straightening your smile or addressing concerns related to the function and comfort of your bite, Dr. David Rever can offer a unique blend of general dentistry and advanced orthodontics in Silver Spring, MD.
 We can help you maintain the health of your smile while monitoring and providing treatment options for orthodontic related concerns and problems.
 As an experienced dentist and trained in orthodontics, Dr. Rever can offer care that is holistic in nature, transforming your smile while supporting overall oral health and wellness.

 Dr. Rever works with you on an individual basis to achieve a smile that feels as good as it looks- one that you are proud to share with others each day.